interledger-deprecated/ilp-kit/docs/SETUP.md

 Try registering a new account by logging in through Github.
 The username of the account will match the Github username, so make sure it isn't already taken.
 If you aren't able to log in, try checking [Github help](https://help.github.com/).

+### Issuing Money

+Your connector account starts with $1000, but what if you want more than that?
+No money can be created on your ledger, but the `admin` account has a balance that can go to `-infinity`.

+Open `~/ilp-kit/env.list` on your remote machine, and note down the admin username and password (stored in `LEDGER_ADMIN_NAME` and `LEDGER_ADMIN_PASS`).
+Now use these credentials to log into your ILP Kit UI.
+Right now, it should be at `-1000`.
+Just send a payment to the account that your connector is using, and you'll have some cash to spend.

+It's inadvisable to use your admin account for anything other than issuing funds in this way.
+You don't want to owe more to other accounts than you can pay back, nor do you want people to be able to send massive payments through your connector.